-A new official plan for the Municipality of Southwest Middlesex is warranted not only to ensure a uniform and consistent set of goals, objectives and policies throughout the amalgamated municipality but to ensure these goals, objectives and policies are appropriate in light of prevailing and future circumstances.
-Since the adoption of the existing official plans in Southwest Middlesex, the Provincial Policy Statement of 1996 was released and a new Official Plan for the County of Middlesex came into effect in 1997.
+A new official plan for the Municipality of Southwest Middlesex is-was warranted at the time of amalgamation not only to ensure a uniform and consistent set of goals, objectives and policies throughout the amalgamated municipality but to ensure these goals, objectives and policies are appropriate in light of prevailing and future circumstances.
+Since the adoption of the existing official plans in Southwest Middlesex Official Plan in 2008, there have, and will continue to be legislative changes within the Planning Act, Provincial Policy Statement, of 1996 was released and a new the Official Plan for the County of Middlesex.
+Every five years, municipalities are required by Section 26 of Ontario's Planning Act to conduct an Official Plan Review to ensure that it:

+Conforms with provincial plans or does not conflict with them came into effect in 1997.
 On 1st March 2005, a revised Provincial Policy Statement (PPS) came into effect which gives stronger and additional direction to municipalities on the scope and content of official plans.
 Moreover, official plans are now required to be consistent with the PPS as opposed to have regard to the PPS.
-On 11 July 2006, the County of Middlesex adopted a comprehensive amendment to its Official Plan arising out of the 5 year review of the
+On 11 July 2006, the County of Middlesex adopted a comprehensive amendment to its Official Plan arising out of the 5 year review of the Plan.

-Plan.
 The amendment has a direct bearing on the preparation and content of official plans for lower tier municipalities in the County.